Review was updated on 29th March 2020

 Nearly half of all Australian homes now have Foxtel, giving Aussies extensive access to the largest range of drama, comedy, sport, and entertainment around.
 If you’re not in one of those homes, you’re missing out!

 Foxtel has stunning dramas express from the US and UK, like Westworld, Outlander, Game of Thrones, and The Walking Dead.
 There’s also a huge range of exclusive live premium sport including tennis from Wimbledon and Roland-Garros, V8 and F1 motorsport, AFL, NRL, and much more — all in high definition and even 4K.
 Foxtel’s been hard at work making sure their subscribers have access to the best of the best, whether it’s the content or the equipment needed to enjoy it, and at a lower cost than ever before.

-Australia’s first subscription TV service, Foxtel has nearly 25 years of experience in the industry, and has grown to encompass a vast range of channels that cater to all tastes — handily divided up into separate channel packages so that you can pick and choose which Foxtel experience suits you best.
+Australia’s first subscription TV service, Foxtel has 25 years of experience in the industry, and has grown to encompass a vast range of channels that cater to all tastes — handily divided up into separate channel packages so that you can pick and choose which Foxtel experience suits you best.
 Foxtel has spent a lot of time, effort, and money to gain access to the best TV programming available.
 There are premium drama series express-delivered from the US and the UK, along with exclusive Australian productions that have been winning worldwide acclaim.

-For sport fans, there are 14 channels of 24/7 sport that take in live coverage of the world’s major events as well as all the action and excitement from Australia’s sporting codes.
-There are eleven channels of ad-break-free movies from all genres – classics as well as new releases straight from the cinema.
+For sport fans, there are 12 channels of 24/7 sport that take in live coverage of the world’s major events as well as all the action and excitement from Australia’s sporting codes.
+There are ten channels of ad-break-free movies from all genres – classics as well as new releases straight from the cinema, with the addition of the ultra HD movie channel as a free bonus for those with compatible TVs.
 Music video channels, lifestyle channels, documentary channels, news channels… it’s a channel surfer’s dream, a true entertainment hub.